 If nothing else, William & Mary in Williamsburg, VA, is frank about its MS in psychology.
 This psychology graduate program is intended for students interested in research careers, or maybe in working as a school psychologist or psychological aid at a hospital or clinic.
 “You should be careful when choosing a Master’s program,” it says.

 Sold on it yet?
-If so, come prepared to work: “This is a two-year, full-time research oriented, residential program,” explains its website.
+If so, come prepared to work: “This is a two-year, full-time research-oriented, residential program,” explains its website.
 The eight or nine students accepted by the school each year are “integrally involved in research,” working along with faculty and undergraduate students to conduct research and write it up for professional journals.

-This best psychology masters program requires a minimum of 37 hours of coursework, along with a first-year research project and a second-year thesis that students need to present and defend.
+This best psychology master’s program requires a minimum of 37 hours of coursework, along with a first-year research project and a second-year thesis that students need to present and defend.
 The course load includes a year-long statistics sequence, a graduate course in research methods, and a year-long professional development sequence, where students read, discuss, and analyze other research.

 Kansas State University – Manhattan, Kansas

-Its Master of Science in psychology has an emphasis on industrial and organizational psychology (abbreviated MIOP), with a curriculum that focuses on “the application of concepts and behavioral science methodologies to problems facing the human resource professional today.”
+Its Master of Science in Psychology has an emphasis on Industrial and Organizational Psychology (abbreviated MIOP), with a curriculum that focuses on “the application of concepts and behavioral science methodologies to problems facing the human resource professional today.”
 Here you were, joking that colleges don’t give degrees in HR!

 MIOP is a hybrid program structured around the following parts: